BPS lumps in the Nonminimal $CP^1$ Maxwell-Chern-Simons Model: On the BPS configurations

-Henceforth, we are interested in classical field configurations \cite{Nielsen,Izquierdo} in the $\CP^1$-Maxwell theory given in Eq. \eqref{Eq9}.
-In pursuit of this purpose, by assuming the solitons configurations, one adopts the $\CP^1$ field minimally coupled to a gauge field as:
+Henceforth, we are interested in static radially symmetric field configurations in the generalized $\CP^1$-Maxwell-CS theory given in Eq. \eqref{Eq13}.
+In pursuit of this purpose, one adopts the \textit{ans\"atze}

-where $f(r)$ and $a(r)$ are the field variables of the $\CP^1$ and gauge fields, respectively.
-Moreover, $n$ denotes the winding number\footnote{ One highlights that the winding number is a positive-definite integer, i.e., $n\in\mathbb{Z}_+$.}, $\theta$ is the angular coordinate, and $r$ is the radial coordinate.
-Here, it becomes essential to highlight that the field variables satisfy the following topological boundary conditions, viz.,
+where $f(r)$, $a(r)$, and $A_0(r)$ are the radial field variables of the matter and gauge sectors, respectively.
+Moreover, $n$ denotes the winding number, $\theta$ is the angular coordinate, and $r$ is the radial coordinate.\footnote{One highlights that the winding number is a positive-integer, i.e., $n\in\mathbb{Z}_+$.}